 - The strip utility is platform-specific (and CRAN prohibits removing debug symbols).
 For example the options --strip-debug and --strip-unneeded of the GNU version are not supported on macOS: the POSIX standard for strip does not mention any options, and what calling it without options does is platform-dependent.
-Stripping a .so file could even prevent it being dynamically loaded into R on an untested platform. - 1d -S invokes strip --strip-debug for GNU 1d (and similarly on macOS) but is not portable: in particular on Solaris it did something completely different and took an argument. - Some people have a need to set a locale.
+Stripping a .so file could even prevent it being dynamically loaded into R on an untested platform. - ld -S invokes strip --strip-debug for GNU ld (and similarly on macOS) but is not portable: in particular on Solaris it did something completely different and took an argument. - Some people have a need to set a locale.
 Locale names are not portable, and e.g. 'fr_FR.utf8' is commonly used on Linux but not accepted on macOS. 'fr_FR.UTF-8' is more portable, being accepted on recent Linux, AIX, FreeBSD, macOS and Solaris (at least).
 However, some Linux distributions micro-package, so locales defined by glibc (including these examples) may not be installed. - Avoid spaces in file names, not least as they can cause difficulties for external tools.
-An example was a package with a knitr (https://CRAN.R-project.org/package=knitr) vignette that used spaces in plot names: this caused some older versions of pandoc to fail with a baffling error message. - Non-ASCII filenames can also cause problems (particularly in non-UTF-8 locales). - Take care in naming LATEX macros (also known as 'commands') in vignette sources: if these are also defined in a future version of one of the LATEX packages used there will be a fatal error.
+An example was a package with a knitr (https://CRAN.R-project.org/package=knitr) vignette that used spaces in plot names: this caused some older versions of pandoc to fail with a baffling error message.

+Non-ASCII filenames can also cause problems (particularly in non-UTF-8 locales).

+- Take care in naming LATEX macros (also known as 'commands') in vignette sources: if these are also defined in a future version of one of the LATEX packages used there will be a fatal error.
 One instance in 2021 was package 'hyperref' newly defining '\C', '\F', '\G', '\U' and '\textapprox'.
-If you are confident that your definitions will be the only ones relevant you can use '\renewcommand' but it is better to use names clearly associated with your package.
+If you are confident that your definitions will be the only ones relevant you can use '\renewcommand' but it is better to use names clearly associated with your package. - Make sure that any version requirement for Java code is both declared in the 'SystemRequirements' field93 and tested at runtime (not least as the Java installation when the package is installed might not be the same as when the package is run and will not be for binary packages).